 A sliding interface can be used to setup a non-penetration constraint between two surfaces.
 As of version 1.2, three different sliding contact algorithms are available.
 Although all three are based on the same contact enforcement method, they all differ slightly in their implementation and have been shown to give different performance for different contact scenarios.
 Each sliding contact implementation is identified by a different type attribute.

 sliding_with_gaps (SWG): This is FEBio’s original implementation of sliding contact.
 It is based on Laursen’s contact formulation [3] which poses the contact problem as a nonlinear constrained optimization problem.
-In FEBio, the lagrange multipliers that enforce the contact constraints are computed either using a penalty method or the augmented Lagrangian method.
+In FEBio, the Lagrange multipliers that enforce the contact constraints are computed either using a penalty method or the augmented Lagrangian method.

 facet-to-facet sliding (F2F): This implementation is identical to the sliding_with_gaps implementation but uses a more accurate integration rule: where the former method uses nodal integration, this method uses Gaussian quadrature to integrate the contact equations.
 This method has been demonstrated to give additional stability and often converges when the former method does not.